Appeals court says private citizens, civil rights groups can’t sue under Voting Rights Act

 The appeals court ruling will very likely make it to the Supreme Court, which could set the stage for a major debate over voting rights.

-In a 2-1 decision, the 8th Circuit Court of Appeals ruled the text of the Voting Rights Act does not explicitly call for a “private right of action” and that it remains unclear if Section 2 of the act creates an individual right to bring forth such legal challenges.
+In a 2-1 decision, the 8th Circuit ruled the text of the Voting Rights Act does not explicitly call for a “private right of action,” and that it remains unclear if Section 2 of the act creates an individual right to bring forth such legal challenges.

-The plaintiffs in the suit argued Arkansas’s redistricting plan approved by Arkansas’s GOP-controlled Board of Apportionment created two few majority Black districts.
-Under the redistricting plans, the number of majority-Black Districts would decrease by one to 11 and create a new majority-Hispanic district.
+The plaintiffs in the suit argued Arkansas’s redistricting plan, approved by Arkansas’s GOP-controlled Board of Apportionment, created too few majority Black districts.
+Under the redistricting plans, the number of majority-Black Districts would decrease by one to 11, and a new majority-Hispanic district would be created.

-Sophia Lin Lakin, the director of the ACLU’s Voting Rights Project, railed against the decision, calling it a “travesty for democracy.”
+Sophia Lin Lakin, the director of the American Civil Liberties Union’s Voting Rights Project, railed against the decision, calling it a “travesty for democracy.”

 “For generations, private individuals have brought cases under Section 2 of the Voting Rights Act to protect their right to vote,” Lin Lakin, who argued the appeal, said in a statement, adding later, “By failing to reverse the district court’s radical decision, the Eighth Circuit has put the Voting Rights Act in jeopardy, tossing aside critical protections that voters fought and died for.”

-In his dissenting opinion, Chief Judge Lavenski Smith, argued he would follow existing precedents that allows citizens to seek judicial action until the court rules or Congress amends the statute.
+In his dissenting opinion, Chief Judge Lavenski Smith argued he would follow existing precedents that allow citizens to seek judicial action until the court rules or Congress amends the statute.

 “While that private right has been called into question by two Supreme Court justices the Supreme Court has yet to overrule itself on that precise issue,” Smith wrote, later adding, “Until the Supreme Court instructs otherwise, I would hold that § 2 contains an implied private right of action.”